dxc-technology/online-devops-dojo/online-devops-dojo/welcome/step2.md

 comfortable working with code and be able to analyze it.
 She appreciates that testers need to work within the scrum teams in order to ensure quality is built into the software development process during the two week sprint cycle.

-She is keen to expand her strong testing skills, to become more technically adept, and learn more about coding so she can start working on test automation.
+She is keen to expand her strong testing skills, to become more technically adept, and to learn more about coding so she can start working on test automation.
 By expanding her skills to become a test automation expert she hopes to play a more active role in the sprint cycle.